xaskii/scheduleconverter/README.md

 # scheduleconverter

-Converts "Detailed Schedule" page from Carleton Central to an **icalendar** that you can import
+Converts "Detailed Schedule" page from Carleton Central to an **icalendar** file that you can import

 ## Setup